Warhammer 40,000: Dawn of War II: Squads

-Thaddeus: Thaddeus leads a squad of 2 Assault Marines who specialize in close quarter combat and use jump packs for rapid assault, breaking enemy entrenchments.
+Thaddeus: Thaddeus leads a squad of 3 Assault Marines who specialize in close quarter combat and use jump packs for rapid air assaults, which can stun and break up enemy formations.
 His squad almost exclusively uses melee weapons, and refocusing to ranged combat is costly and ineffective.
 A former ganger on Meridian, Thaddeus was the first recruit from that planet in decades, and, although over 80 years old, is considered young and inexperienced compared to his fellow Sergeants, all veterans of several centuries.
 The process of Space Marine maturation, from a brash fighter into a cold-blooded warrior, is discussed after one of the missions.

-Cyrus : Cyrus leads a squad of 2 Scouts who specialize in stealth and infiltration.
+Cyrus : Cyrus leads a squad of 3 Scout Marines who specialize in stealth and infiltration.
 While Scouts are equipped with the ubiquitous bolters by default, and Cyrus can be trained to use flamers, their most effective weapons are unique to the squad - combat shotguns and sniper rifles.
 Cyrus also gains a special ability depending on the weapon he wields, for example the "Headshot" skill for sniper rifles.
-The camouflage ability allows the squad to scout ahead undetected and, when upgraded, to deploy traps and explosives without compromising themselves.
+The active camouflage ability allows the squad to scout ahead undetected and, when upgraded, to deploy traps and explosives without compromising themselves.
 They are vital in missions where a direct confrontation is ill-advised.

-Davian Thule: After being critically injured by a Tyranid warrior, Davian Thule is placed in stasis until his condition is stabilized.
-Afterwards, due to his grievous injuries, he cannot fully recover, and instead becomes a Dreadnought - a cybernetic combat walker.
-Although powerful, Thule is slow and more vulnerable to anti-vehicle weapons and explosives.
-His default armament - a pair of arms ending in massive power fists, with a flamer fixed under one of them - is geared for melee.
+Davian Thule: A cameo from Dark Crusade, after being critically injured by a Tyranid Warrior, Davian Thule is placed in stasis until his condition can be stabilized.
+Afterwards, unable to fully recover due to his grievous injuries, he instead becomes a Dreadnought — a cybernetic combat walking vehicle.
+Although a powerful heavy hitter, Thule is slow and more vulnerable to anti-vehicle weapons and explosives.
+His default armament — a pair of arms ending in massive power fists, with a flamer fixed under one of them — is geared for melee.
 However, by replacing one of the arms with an assault cannon, Thule can be turned into a devastating ranged unit.